mrdougwright/dogwithrug/_posts/2014-01-29-abstraction-film.markdown

 Trust is essential to any transaction or service agreement.
 And so, although one can share his car or rent her apartment or trade goods on a portal like Craigslist, one cannot rely on that company to provide a level of trust between the buyer and the seller.
 That's where 3rd party companies like Airbnb come in, guaranteeing property protection in case of an untrustworthy guest, or Zimride, validating users with their social networks and ratings, so that you're not just hopping into a car with a stranger.
 Well, at least not a _complete_ stranger.

 It might seem too abstract, but these companies are essentially solving a trust issue.
-Create trust within a valuable service and scale with thousands of users and you have a great business.
-In the service economy, trust is the tipping point.
+Create trust within a valuable service first, then scale with thousands of happy users and you have a great business.
+In the service economy, providing trust is the tipping point.
+It's the unseen force holding it all together.
+In the movies, we call that good editing.

 [journey]: /ruby/coding/2013/09/24/10_000-hours.html
 [bottle_trailer]: http://www.youtube.com/watch?v=AiE1u2I1D8c